Simon Barlow

-Simon Barlow is a fictional character from the British ITV soap opera Coronation Street and was played by Alex Bain between 2008 and 2024.
+Simon Barlow (also Richards) is a fictional character from the British ITV soap opera Coronation Street and was played by Alex Bain between 2008 and 2024.
 The character was originally played by twins, Jake and Oscar Hartley, on his birth in 2003.
 Simon is the son of Peter Barlow (Chris Gascoyne) and Lucy Richards (Katy Carmichael), the adoptive son of Leanne Battersby (Jane Danson) and the grandson of Ken Barlow (William Roache) and Deirdre Barlow (Anne Kirkbride).
 His storylines have included his mother's death, a custody battle between Peter and his maternal grandfather, a custody battle between Peter and Leanne, physically abusing Leanne, and dealing drugs.
 In December 2023, it was announced that Bain would be leaving the show after 16 years and the character departed on 3 June 2024.

 Development

 Reintroduction

 The character of Simon was re-introduced in late 2008 when his on-screen father Peter (Chris Gascoyne) also returned to the soap.
 Peter had been given custody of his son after his mother Lucy Richards (Katy Carmichael) was diagnosed with terminal cancer.
 Both characters' returns saw them slowly develop a father-son relationship.